davidsanchez/CTAtools/doc/source/FermiCatalog.rst

 A Catalog instance can be created using

 .. code-block:: python

-	Cat = FermiCatalogReader(source,"Where are the catalog files","e2dnde","TeV")
+    Cat = FermiCatalogReader(source,Folder = None,Representation = "e2dnde",escale = "TeV")

 The usere need to provide :

-   * catalog name of the source
-   * folder where the Fermi catalog are
-   * Representations for the plot (dnde, ednde, e2dnde)
-   * energy scale : MeV, GeV or TeV
+    name    : catalog name of the source folder  : where the Fermi catalog are.
+If None, the FERMI_CATALOG_DIR environnement variable is used Representation : for the plot (dnde, ednde, e2dnde) escale  : energy scale in MeV, GeV or TeV

 There is also the possiblity to declare a FermiCatalogReader based on a source name.
 This use the astropy module to resolve the named

 .. code-block:: python
     source = "M 87"
-    Cat = FermiCatalogReader.fromName(source,FK5,"/home/sanchez/work/Catalog/","e2dnde","TeV")
+    Cat = FermiCatalogReader.fromName(source,FK5,None,"e2dnde","TeV")

 Capability
 ----------